astropy/astropy/docs/time/index.rst

   >>> t.format
   'iso'

+..
+EXAMPLE END

-Internal representation
+Internal Representation
 ^^^^^^^^^^^^^^^^^^^^^^^

 The |Time| object maintains an internal representation of time as a pair of double precision numbers expressing Julian days.
 The sum of the two numbers is the Julian Date for that time relative to the given `time scale`_.
 Users requiring no better than microsecond precision over human time scales (~100 years) can safely ignore the internal representation details and skip this section.

 This representation is driven by the underlying ERFA C-library implementation.
 The ERFA routines take care throughout to maintain overall precision of the double pair.
-The user is free to choose the way in which total JD is provided, though internally one part contains integer days and the other the fraction of the day, as this ensures optimal accuracy for all conversions.
+Users are free to choose the way in which total JD is provided, though internally one part contains integer days and the other the fraction of the day, as this ensures optimal accuracy for all conversions.
 The internal JD pair is available via the ``jd1`` and ``jd2`` attributes::

   >>> t = Time('2010-01-01 00:00:00', scale='utc')